rkharya/Ansible---Docker-EE/README.md

 # Ansible-Docker-EE
 Ansible code for deploying Docker Enterprise Edition This repo contains Ansible play-book code for deploying Docker Enterprise Edition v17.06 on UCS bare metal nodes.
-Following pre-requisites are needed before the play-book can be played on -
+Following pre-requisites/important notes, are needed before the play-book can be played on -

   1. UCS Manager Service Profile configuration is out of scope of this playbook.
 It is expected that Day0/1 tasks for setting up UCS servers, storage configuration, network configuration have already been taken up.
   2. Bare Metal OS with RHEL7.3 has been taken care of beforehand.